bobk/jiragithub/README.md

 1) set the GITHUB_PASSWORD env var to your GitHub PAT
 1) set the JIRA_USERNAME and JIRA_PASSWORD env vars to the correct values
-   * (note that for Jira Server, you will have to use a real username and password, for Jira Cloud, you can use a username and API token)
+   * (note that for Jira Server, you use a user name and password, for Jira Cloud, you use the user email and API token)
 1) run the script